LevInteractive/mocks/README.md

 Mocks
 =====

-Common mocks of API's for unit testing.
+JavaScript mocks of common API's for unit testing.